 It is often assumed that the tests police officers use to check if a driver has been drinking are always required, accurate, and cannot be challenged, but this is not necessarily the case.
 However, refusing to take a DUI test could also have serious consequences.
 If you have been accused of DUI, your best option is to contact a committed and knowledgeable Colorado Springs criminal defense attorney right away.

-The Colorado Springs DUI defense lawyers at Patterson Weaver Law have helped many people accused of drunk driving or other crimes.
+The Colorado Springs DUI defense lawyers at Patterson Weaver Law, LLC have helped many people accused of drunk driving or other crimes.
 With our help, you could have a DUI dismissed or have the charges against you reduced, sparing you from the worst potential penalties you may face.
 Contact us today for a free case review.

 Differences Between Roadside Tests and Chemical Tests